chrsjxn/chrsjxn-io-ssr/src/lib/markdown/OnBurnout.md

 before?

 That isn't to say that individual accommodations don't help!
-When I first called it "burnout", my manager helped me step back from my recruiting responsibilities for a few months.
+When I first called it burnout, my manager helped me step back from my recruiting responsibilities for a few months.
 I stepped back from mentorship and I scheduled multiple vacations.
 Those changes gave me mental energy to see my concerns more clearly, and to focus on the most critical work.
 But the bigger problems remained